gvwilson/tidynomicon/objectives/testerror.md

 - Name and describe the three levels of error handling in R.
 - Handle an otherwise-fatal error in a function call in R.
+- Create unit tests in R.
+- Create unit tests for an R package.